WebAssembly/exception-handling/proposals/Exceptions.md

 specify that the event is an exception.
 In the future, additional attribute values may be added when other events are added to WebAssembly.

-To allow for such a future extension possibility, we reserve a bit in the binary format of an exception definition, set to 0 to denote an exception attribute, but for the moment we won't use the term event in the formal spec.
+To allow for such a future extension possibility, we reserve a byte in the binary format of an exception definition, set to 0 to denote an exception attribute, but for the moment we won't use the term event in the formal spec.